rohanlahori/System-Design-Basics/README.md

 # System-Design-Basics
-Started learning from scratch will be sharing all the useful resource that I find out during my study
+Started learning System Design from scratch will be sharing all the useful resource that I find out.